percona/k8spg-docs/docs/monitor-kubernetes.md

       name: pmm-token-vmoperator
       #namespace: default
     type: Opaque
     ```

-4. Create the Namespace where you want to set up monitoring.
-The following command creates the Namespace `monitoring-system`.
-You can specify a different name.
-In the latter steps, specify your namespace instead of the `<namespace>` placeholder.

-    ```{.bash data-prompt="$" }
-    $ kubectl create namespace monitoring-system
-    ```

 5. Create the Secrets object using the YAML file you created previously.
 Replace the `<filename>` placeholder with your value.